-sampling\period (quantity scalar) Interval between two samples.
-(1/sampling\rate)

-- duration (quantity scalar) Duration over which spikes can occur, read-only. (t\stop t\start) - spike\duration (quantity scalar) Duration of a waveform, read-only. (waveform.shape[2] \ sampling\period) - right\sweep (quantity scalar) Time from the trigger times of the spikes to the end of the waveforms, read-only. (left\sweep + spike\duration)
+- sampling\period (quantity scalar) Interval between two samples.
+(1/sampling\rate) - duration (quantity scalar) Duration over which spikes can occur, read-only. (t\stop t\start) - spike\duration (quantity scalar) Duration of a waveform, read-only. (waveform.shape[2] \ sampling\period) - right\sweep (quantity scalar) Time from the trigger times of the spikes to the end of the waveforms, read-only. (left\sweep + spike\duration)

-times (SpikeTrain) Returns the SpikeTrain without modification or copying.
+times (quantity array 1D) Returns the SpikeTrain as a quantity array.